Eeswaran: Production

-Casting

-The film's cast members had Bharathiraja signing to act as the father of Silambarasan.
-Bala Saravanan signed to appear in a comical role, and Nidhi Agerwal playing the female lead.
-Thaman S was roped in to compose music, whilst cinematographer Tirru, editor Anthony and art director Rajeevan, were also a part of the technical crew.
+In September 2020, Silambarasan was reported to be a part of Suseenthiran's untitled film.
+The project was officially announced a month later, with Nidhhi Agerwal confirmed as the lead actress.
+Silambarasan released the first look of the film on 26 October, during Vijayadashami, in which the title was revealed to be Eeswaran.
+The film was produced by Madhav Media, with cinematography by Tirru, editing by Anthony and art direction by Rajeevan.

-For his role in the film, Silambarasan took an extremely intense weight training and strict diet regime, under his trainer Sandeep Raj, in which he lost 30 kilograms in the process.
-He also indulged in sports, yoga and Bharatanatyam, as a part of the fitness regime.
-He learnt Bharatanatyam from former actress Saranya Mohan, for few sequences.
+For his role in the film, Silambarasan took an extremely intense weight training and strict diet regime, under his trainer Sandeep Raj, in which he lost 30 kg in the process.
+He also indulged in sports as a part of the fitness regime, and learned Bharatanatyam from former actress Saranya Mohan for a few sequences.

-Filming

-Principal photography commenced on 17 September 2020.
-The production team adhered to safety guidelines imposed by the government to control the spread of COVID-19.
-Primarily shot at Dindigul, the principal photography wrapped on 7 November 2020.
+Principal photography commenced in October 2020, taking place in Dindigul and Madurai, and wrapped in early November 2020.
 Silambarasan completed his dubbing portions the next day.

 Soundtrack

-The music for the film is composed by Thaman S, in his third collaboration with Silambarasan after Osthe (2011) and Vaalu (2015); first time collaborated with Suseenthiran.
+The music for the film is composed by Thaman S, in his third collaboration with Silambarasan after Osthe (2011) and Vaalu (2015), and first time with Suseenthiran.
 The lyrics for the songs were written by Yugabharathi.
-Thaman composed the film's music within a record time of two months.
 The first single "Thamizhan Paattu" was released on 14 December 2020.
-The four-song soundtrack was released on 2 January 2021, at the Albert Theatre in Chennai.
+The full soundtrack album was released on 2 January 2021.